 Technology & Communications

-The purpose of this research will be to evaluate technology companies’ management of user-generated content, advertisements, and other third-party content to assess implications related to social capital.
+The purpose of this research was to evaluate technology companies’ management of user-generated content, advertisements, and other third-party content to assess implications related to social capital.

 Technology companies are grappling with how to moderate user-generated content, political ads and other third-party content hosted on their platforms.
 The related issues, including terrorist content, disinformation and hate speech, are not captured in SASB standards, despite being potentially large value drivers and of increasing investor interest.